But that’s not what he finds when he looks outside.

 This case made me realize that I didn’t want Adam Rios to end up with a similar foster family.
 If his mother wasn’t found, or was found and was serious about not wanting Adam, I wanted to be his foster father.

-I sat back and thought for a couple minutes.
-I realized that what I wanted to do is adopt Adam.
+I sat back and thought for a few minutes.
+I realized that what I wanted was to adopt Adam.
 I wanted him to be my son and me to be his father.

 At this point, it was all speculation.
-It didn’t mean June Rios wouldn’t want to continue to be Adam’s mother.
+It didn’t mean June Rios wouldn’t want to continue to be Adam’s mother, even though that’s what she’d said when we’d talked on the phone.

 I shook my head.
 Talk about time flying!
-It was only two days ago that I met Adam.
+It was only a couple of days ago that I’d met Adam.
 It seemed like at least a week — or longer.

 I returned to the family room, where Adam was reading.
 He looked up and smiled.